leshow/nailgun/README.md

 ### Generators

-There are multiple generator types available with `-g`, the default is `static` but you can generate queries from file or randomly.
+There are multiple generator types available with `-g`, the default is `static` but you can generate queries from file also or with some portion randomly generated.

 ## Usage